tiamatica/mutsu/docs/Usage.md

 Before beeing able to run your test functions you **have to**
 run Mutsu's RunTests once.
 `#.myProj.Mutsu.RunTests myProj.Tests`

-The arg of RunTests is either a configuration space (NewConfiguration),
+The argument of RunTests is either a configuration space (NewConfiguration),
 a namespace  or a vector of namespaces to scan for tests.
 If arg is empty it will scan the calling space for tests.
 It'll return a result space.